 An American figure skater who redefined men's skating with unprecedented quadruple jumps, capturing Olympic gold and dominating his era.

-Nathan Chen didn't just win figure skating competitions; he changed the sport's very geometry.
-Known as the 'Quad King,' he brought a mathematician's precision to launching and landing a barrage of quadruple jumps, moves once considered rare and risky.
-His journey to the top included early junior success and a disappointing short program at his first Olympics in 2018.
-He responded not with retreat, but with a reign of utter dominance.
-For years, he was nearly unbeatable, piling up U.S. national titles and World championships.
-At the Beijing 2022 Games, he delivered a flawless free skate to claim the individual Olympic gold medal that cemented his legacy.
-Chen combined athletic revolution with artistic growth, retiring as one of the most technically gifted and decorated skaters in history.
+Nathan Chen landed five quadruple jumps in a single free skate at the 2022 Beijing Olympics, winning the individual gold medal.
+He brought a mathematician's precision to quadruple jumps, moves once considered rare.
+His journey included early junior success and a disappointing short program at his first Olympics in 2018.
+He responded by piling up U.S. national titles and world championships.
+Chen retired as one of the most technically gifted skaters in history.

 1997–2012